YTFL/Sorter-Ranker/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.
+Contribution for database is also welcome!
+You are welcome to add any database you wannt that is either .txt or .csv, a single column and related to entirely a single topic that are popular and can be used by anyone to rank as their wish.
+Please keep the database updated with the lastest info if you do decide to add one

 ## License